wilsonsilva/nostr/README.md

 rake yard:junk                # Check the junk in your YARD Documentation rake yardstick_measure        # Measure docs in lib/**/*.rb with yardstick
 ```

+### Type checking

+This gem leverages [RBS](https://github.com/ruby/rbs), a language to describe the structure of Ruby programs.
+It is
+used to provide type checking and autocompletion in your editor.
+Run `bundle exec typeprof FILENAME` to generate
+an RBS definition for the given Ruby file.
+And validate all definitions using [Steep](https://github.com/soutaro/steep)
+with the command `bundle exec steep check`.

 ## Contributing